Skip to main content

 Sediment

-Sediment quality rated “fair” for both monitoring locations in 2016.
-Low levels of PCBs were detected in the samples from both locations.
-Nickel also exceeded suggested background levels in the forebay sample.
+Sediment quality rated “fair” for both monitoring locations in 2022.
+Nickel and arsenic exceeded suggested background levels in both the forebay and mid-reservoir samples.
 Sediment quality typically rates “fair” at the forebay and “good” or “fair” at the mid-reservoir location.
-Nickel has exceeded suggested background levels at the forebay location in all previous years of monitoring.
-Arsenic also exceeded suggested background levels at the forebay during three monitoring years and at the mid-reservoir only in 2008.
+Nickel and arsenic have exceeded suggested background levels at both locations in some previous years.
 Low levels of the pesticide chlordane have been detected at the mid-reservoir location in the past (1996, 1998, and 2002).
+Additionally, low levels of PCBs were detected in the samples at both monitoring locations in 2016 and 2019.

 Fish consumption advisories

-TVA maintains a program to examine contaminants in fish fillets from TVA reservoirs and their major tributary streams on a rotational basis.
-The data collected from this program is distributed to the state officials who are responsible for placing or removing fish tissue consumption advisories on those bodies of water.
-For information on advisories currently in effect for Tims Ford Reservoir, visit the Tennessee Wildlife Resource Agency.
+TVA maintains a program to examine contaminants in fillets of fish collected from TVA reservoirs and their major tributary streams on a rotational basis.
+The data collected from this program are distributed to the state officials who are responsible for placing or removing fish tissue consumption advisories on those bodies of water.
+For information on advisories currently in effect for Tims Ford Reservoir, visit the Tennessee Department of Environment and Conservation web page.